Practical Tips for Equality, Diversity and Inclusion in Libraries

 Beth Montague-Hellen

 Beth Montague-Hellen started off academic life as a Molecular Biologist studying at Manchester University.
 The next 14 years were spent as a computational biologist, accruing an MSc and a PhD on the way.
 Following this, Beth has retrained as a Librarian which is a much smaller move for a computational biologist than most people think.
 Currently a Senior Research Librarian at the University of Nottingham, Beth supports D&I initiatives as well as researchers.
 Beth has initiated several projects to help increase the visibility, confidence, and well-being of LGBT+ individuals working in STEM subjects.
 The most successful of these project are the LGBTSTEM blog and the LGBTQ+ STEMinar which has now been run successfully for 6 years.
 In 2020 Beth won the Royal Society Athena Prize for her work in this space, and has previously been shortlisted for the Gay Times Barbara Burford Award for Excellence in STEM.
-She has also supported CILIPs initiative to improve diversity within the organisation as the D&I Officer for Yorkshire & Humberside members network, as a member of LGBTQ+ CILIP and the BAME CILIP Allies network.
+She has also supported CILIPs initiative to improve diversity within the organization as the D&I Officer for Yorkshire & Humberside members network, as a member of LGBTQ+ CILIP and the BAME CILIP Allies network.